 On September 14, 2018, the MPCA received a capped air permit application for the Clearbrook Terminal.
 Public comment was open from March 2 - April 10, 2020.
 The MPCA has responded to the public comments that were received.
-The comments and responses are in the document below.
+A final permit was issued on November 12, 2020.

 - Clearbrook Terminal capped air emission permit fact sheet (aq-f10-capenb-04)

 - View public comments submitted for the draft Clearbrook Terminal capped air emission permit